 When the scan is complete, Spybot will display the results.
 Problems are divided into three categories.
 Red entries indicate spyware.
 Spyware problems are always selected to be fixed by Spybot.
 Green entries indicate usage trackers.
 You probably won’t cause any problems by removing these from your system.
 Black entries are system internals.
 Make sure you know exactly what areas of your system will be affected before removing any of these entries.

-Spybot automatically selects spyware problems to be fixed, so the next step is to click on the button marked Fix Selected Problems.
+Spybot automatically selects spyware problems to be fixed, so the next step is to click on the Fix Selected Problems button.
 If there are any problems that cannot be fixed because a program is in use, Spybot will attempt to correct the program automatically the next time the system is rebooted, before the spyware program is started.

 The same procedure applies when Spybot runs a check on your system internals.
 This check is looking for registry inconsistencies, broken desktop links, and bad paths to executables.
 When a check on system internals is run, make sure you understand the output.
 Removing reported registry problems, and other entries related to system performance, can cause problems for your system.

 Other Spybot tools